-This month sees the new exhibition ‘Next Level’ at Amsterdam’s Stedelijk Museum.
+This month sees the new exhibition ‘Next Level: Art, Games and Reality‘ at Amsterdam’s Stedelijk Museum.
 The show seeks to illustrate the far-reaching influence of game culture in the worlds of art, film and music.
 Representing the home-grown talent are Amsterdam-based artistic couple Margit Lukacs and Persijn Broersen.

 Working together for the past ten years, they met and fell in love whilst studying at the acclaimed Gerrit Rietveld Academy.
 Their 2003 ‘Crossing the Rainbow Bridge’ film, a semi-documentary musical made after teaching in China, perfectly charts their feelings for each other.
 It mirrors the ‘honest’ expression of grand themes like love and death that they found expressed by their Chinese students and sees the couple trying to return to this ‘lost sentiment’ within Western art.